METHODOLOGY HELPS RETAIN KNOWLEDGE

 Share your ideas for a better future, a brighter tomorrow and join a community of innovators and dreamers that will save our world.

-The Logic Learning program will help participants gain strong skills in the STEM field that will improve their future, confidence, independence, and give them the power to create what they want to see in the world.
+The STEM Factory program will help participants gain strong skills in the STEM field that will improve their future, confidence, and independence, and give them the power to create what they want to see in the world.
 Courses within the program will include C+, Python, UI/UX design, web design, mobile app creation, IoT device development, 3D design and printing, and more!

 Help change the face of STEM so it more accurately reflects the communities it serves.